ant-media/ant-media-documentation/docs/guides/conference/video-conference/video-conference.md

 That's it!
 What a journey it's been.
 Thanks to Ant Media Server, you've built a simple yet powerful video conferencing application in React in just 14 steps.

-You can find source code to this tutorial in [github](https://github.com/lastpeony/antmedia-react-conference-sample)
+You can find source code of this tutorial on [Github](https://github.com/lastpeony/antmedia-react-conference-sample)

 ### What's Next?
-The 15 steps should give you a strong foundation to build a production-ready video conferencing app.
+The 15 steps should give you a strong foundation to start building a production-ready video conferencing app on top of Ant Media Server.
+Keep in mind that the conferencing concepts are consistent across all SDKs.
+Therefore, if you're developing a conferencing application with other SDKs, the principles you've learned here will still apply.

-For further development and examples dont forget to take a look at Circle.
+For further development and examples dont forget to take a look at [Circle](https://github.com/ant-media/conference-call-application)